Can Betta Fish See in the Dark? The Surprising Truth About Their Night Vision

 – Activity Levels – Bettas tend to be less active when the lights are out.
 You’ll notice less swimming around and more resting.
 Their metabolism slows down at night.

 – Sleeping: Bettas do sleep at night!
 They find a resting spot, become still, and their gill movements slow.
-Their sleep cycles are shorter than humans at just a few minutes.
+Their sleep cycles are shorter than those of humans at just a few minutes.

 – Colors Fade: A betta’s bright colors won’t appear as vivid under low light.
 The reds, blues, and greens seem to fade or wash out without proper illumination.